CICE-Consortium/About-Us/CodeOfConduct.md

 commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that are deemed inappropriate, threatening, offensive, or harmful.

-## Scope

-This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.

 ## Enforcement